 What does God say about true spirituality?
 How do we discern who is spiritual and who is not?
 Perhaps Christians who are used of God are spiritual, or maybe those who have it all together and never seem do anything wrong are the spiritual ones.
-The Pharisees seemed outwardly perfect but Jesus called them a “brood of vipers” and hypocrites.
-How can we tell if we are really spiritual?
+The Pharisees appeared spiritual but Jesus called them a “brood of vipers” and “hypocrites.”
+How can we tell who is truly spiritual?
+What does God’s Word say concerning spirituality?

 This is one of the first steps to being truly spiritual.
 Isaiah experienced this at the beginning of his ministry.
 In Isaiah 6:5, after having a revelation of God he cried out, “Woe is me, for I am undone!
 Because I am a man of unclean lips, And I dwell in the midst of a people of unclean lips.
 For my eyes have seen the King, The Lord of hosts.”